About Blog Contact Pey

 Carderock Springs

 For buyers who want something genuinely different from the colonial-and-brick that dominates the Bethesda market, Carderock Springs is the address.
-Beyond the architecture, the neighborhood delivers excellent Walt Whitman cluster schools, direct access to the Capital Crescent Trail, proximity to the C&O Canal and Great Falls, and the quiet wooded character of a nature retreat — all within 30 minutes of downtown DC.
+Beyond the architecture, the neighborhood delivers its own elementary school within the community, a member-owned swim and tennis club, and direct proximity to the C&O Canal towpath, Cabin John’s trail network, and the Carderock climbing area — all inside the Beltway’s western edge, roughly a half-hour from downtown DC.

 Live MLS Data